 The scourge of methamphetamine endangers communities on many levels--families torn apart, futures destroyed, the natural environment polluted, and local governments strapped with the added burden of fighting the meth problem.

+What does it do to people?
 Made from cold tablets, alcohol, lithium in batteries and the deadly ammonia often stolen from farm fertilizer suppliers, as well as other dangerous ingredients, meth is a dangerous chemical concoction that causes skin ulcerations and infection as a result of the addict picking at imaginary bugs.
 Addicts experience everything from sleeplessness, nausea and vomiting to more serious symptoms such as extreme paranoia and seizures.
 Users often become violent, which frequently results in domestic abuse.

+Where is Wisconsin's meth problem?
 Initially, methamphetamine production at clandestine laboratories was most prevalent primarily in rural counties in northwestern Wisconsin, but the problem began to spread south and east, and was increasingly seen in metropolitan areas, including Milwaukee.
 Meth labs remain a problem; however, the trend is downward.
 During 2006, 27 meth labs were dismantled in Wisconsin, representing a 51.5% reduction from 2005.
 The State Crime Lab has seen a reduction of approximately 60% in the number of cases submitted from 2005 to 2006.
 The number of meth labs in Wisconsin has declined by 76% since 2003.
 During the first three months of 2007, only two meth labs had been dismantled in Wisconsin.

 Much of the methamphetamine available in Wisconsin has come from Mexico, transported to Wisconsin from California and other southwest border states.
 As homemade meth labs have decreased in rural areas, the Department of Justice's Methamphetamine Initiative has been able to place more emphasis on traditional illicit drug trafficking routes for methamphetamine flowing across state borders.